 There is sustained and longstanding interest in the involvement of specific secondary and tertiary structure elements in the function of signaling proteins at the cell surface.
 In particular, the coordinated movements of these structural components in molecular machines, such as the G-protein-coupled receptors (GPCRs), have been proposed as key mechanistic elements, and their properties and dynamics have been examined experimentally and computationally for a long time.
 Indeed, the hypothetical mechanisms for transitions between functional states of molecular machines that have been determined structurally, e.g., with x-ray crystallography, are often considered in terms of rigid-body movements of elements with determined secondary structure content.
 But the experimental validation, at atomic resolution, of the extent to which such rigid-body motions are realistic and actually involved in specific mechanisms, remains impractical because the molecular machines contain a very large number of such higher-order structural elements.
 Thus, even within a single crystallographic state, domains are often considered to be “rigid” if the experimental B-factor is low, and “disordered” if the B-factor is high, although it would be necessary to validate such statements by examining the many-body correlated motions that define a true rigid body.
 In fact, a more quantitative evaluation of such many-body correlations may reveal large divergence from “rigid-body” behavior in the secondary structure elements; conversely, loops and coil regions, often viewed as “disordered”, may incorporate hidden collective motions that could be essential for their role in the functional properties of the entire protein.

-Recently it has been proposed that transitions between structured states of the intracellular loop 2 (IL2) in GPCRs (i.e., including a helix capable of rigid-body motions), and unstructured states of the loop, in signaling mechanisms of the receptor. .
+Recently it has been proposed that transitions between structured states of the intracellular loop 2 (IL2) in GPCRs (i.e., including a helix capable of rigid-body motions), and unstructured states of the loop, may be involved in signaling mechanisms of the receptor.
 In crystal structures of the GPCRs in their inactive states, e.g., the β2 adrenergic receptor (β2AR) bound to the inverse agonist carazolol (2RH1.pdb) [1] and inactivated rhodopsin (1F88.pdb) [2], intracellular loop 2 (IL2) is unstructured; but IL2 is structured in the crystal structures of the active states of the same receptors, e.g., the β2AR bound to the agonist BI-167107 (3SN6.pdb) [3] and the structure of metarhodopsin II (3PQR.pdb) [4].
 Moreover, mutations in IL2 that affect receptor function have been documented [5–7], and many of these were predicted to disrupt the conformation and/or helicity of IL2 [8, 9].
 The inferences from these studies were recently bolstered by the determination of crystal structures of two serotonin (5-HT) receptors, 5-HT1BR [10] and 5-HT2BR [11], bound to the agonist ergotamine.
 Ergotamine binding to 5-HT1BR activates the receptor for signaling through G-protein- or β-arrestin-dependent pathways.
 In contrast, while the 5-HT2BR bound to ergotamine can still signal through both pathways, the coupling to G-protein-dependent pathways is greatly reduced [11].
 Interestingly, the structure of ergotamine-bound 5-HT1BR shows a helical motif in IL2 but is unstructured in the ergotamine-bound 5-HT2BR (see Fig. 1).
 Thus, if the presence of a helix in IL2 is preferred for the activation of G-protein signaling, the lack of such a helix in the IL2 of 5-HT2BR bound to ergotamine may explain why it displays impaired G-protein-dependent signaling.
 While these results may indicate that the unstructured conformation of IL2 inhibits the activation of some downstream signaling, they do not speak to the role of agonist in modulating the conformation of IL2 and are limited to phenomenological helical/non-helical binary classification.
 A quantitative measure of collective motions is thus needed.